Email marketing statistics in 2022 are important if you own a business.

 Most emails are not opened by people thinking that it’s another spam mail.
 But according to Experian, people tend to open emails that contain a good subject line.

 Subject lines should express the entire content of the email.
-It should have a positive feeling that makes customers happy.

 4. 200 Emails in The Inbox